 To understand their acquisition and start consolidating technology assets and practices, IT managers want to identify the total SaaS inventory throughout each new organization but prefer to monitor each location as a separate entity.

 In this scenario, a Zylo admin can now create and monitor each team and its respective SaaS inventory as a discrete business unit.

-As more companies embrace managing SaaS across an entire enterprise, new strategies emerge.
+As more companies embrace a mix of SaaS applications across an entire enterprise, new SaaS governance strategies emerge.
 In particular, some firms choose to allow business units, teams, or individuals to manage some or all of their respective SaaS application portfolios directly, rather than via a centralized IT team.

-This creates efficiency by reducing administrative burdens and constraints on the central IT team, but distributing SaaS application management requires new features to allow for granular, user-level controls that ensure oversight and governance.
+This “distributed management” approach for governance creates efficiency by reducing administrative burdens and constraints on the central IT team.
+However, distributing the controls for SaaS application management requires new governance controls to allow for granular, user-level oversight.

 Customize and Configure SaaS Application Details

 We’ve learned quickly that even within a robust system of record like Zylo, no two companies – or even teams within companies – manage SaaS applications the same way.

 Example use case: Your Finance team may want to quickly see information about contract payment details, while your IT team prefers to prioritize the number of licenses deployed and each license user’s activity.